 Bayards Cove Inn: This charming 500-year-old building has beautiful rooms right by the waterfront of Bayards Cove.

-Apartment 4: We often like to have the option to cater for ourselves.
-This apartment is well furnished and has all you need for a comfortable stay in the heart of the town.
+Little Gem: We often like to have the option to cater for ourselves.
+This apartment is really stylish and has amazing views from the roof terrace.

 Alternatively, you can stay in one of the many holiday cottages that can be rented through AirBnB.

 For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our tips for camping with toddlers).

 Do you have a favourite thing to do in the town that we have missed?
 Please let us know in the comments below.